 Joe Mantegna: Well, I have to say I probably didn’t know very much about autism.
-Uh, I certainly got to know quite a bit about it from that point on.
+I certainly got to know quite a bit about it from that point on.

 Mia Mantegna: What is your proudest achievement in dealing with autism?

 Joe Mantegna: Today’s certainly one of them.
-I mean, this was going to come right up there.
-I mean, the fact that I could sit here and be interviewed by you and be part of the seclusion news interview.
-Is a very proud moment for me.
+I mean, this one’s going to come right up there.
+I mean, the fact that I could sit here and be interviewed by you and be part of this Inclusion News interview is a very proud moment for me.

 Mia Mantegna: Joe Mantegna is more than just a movie and television actor.
-He is a special person helping special people with autism, and I’m the luckiest reporter on earth because he’s my dad.
-This is Mia Mantagena reporting from inclusion news.
+He is a special person helping special people with autism.
+And I’m the luckiest reporter on earth, because he’s my dad.
+This is Mia Mantegna reporting from Inclusion News.

-Joe Mantegna: Yeah, that was, that was, that was pretty special.
-It was kind of a, very special for me.
-And you know, it was, it was, it was quite something.
+Joe Mantegna: Yeah, that was pretty special.
+It was very special for me.
+And it was quite something.

 David Hirsch: I thought it was very powerful.

-Joe Mantegna: Yeah, I would watch that because it was like that’s what I would’ve thought to do but hadn’t done.
+Joe Mantegna: Yeah, I would watch that, because that’s what I would’ve thought to do but hadn’t done.
 I’m so glad we had that chance to do that.

-David Hirsch: Well, it reminds me, one of the things we’ve been doing here in Illinois over the last 20 years is having kids write essays about their dad step-dads granddad and father figures, and we’ve had well over 400,000 kids do that.
+David Hirsch: Well, it reminds me, one of the things we’ve been doing here in Illinois over the last 20 years is having kids write essays about their dads, step-dads, granddads and father figures, and we’ve had well over 400,000 kids do that.